-Samsung has built in Bixby to the Serif TV, and though it isn’t as clever as something like Alexa for Amazon’s Fire TV just yet, it can manage some simple commands like changes to channel, source and volume, opening apps by name ('Open Netflix') and switching on Ambient Mode.
+Samsung has built-in Bixby to the Serif TV.
+Though it isn't as clever as something like Alexa for Amazon's Fire TV just yet, it can manage some simple commands like changes to channel, source and volume, opening apps by name ('Open Netflix'), and switching on Ambient Mode.

-While Samsung is really pushing its own smart ecosystem, particularly by getting you to set the TV up within its smart home control app SmartThings, it hasn’t ignored the big players in the smart assistant world.
-It works with both Alexa and Google Assistant, meaning you can use a Google Home or Amazon Echo device to perform certain commands by voice, as well as build it into a smart home routine.
+While Samsung is pushing its smart ecosystem, mainly by getting you to set the TV up within its smart home control app SmartThings, it hasn't ignored the big players in the smart assistant world.
+It works with both Alexa and Google Assistant, meaning you can use a Google Home or Amazon Echo device to perform specific commands by voice and build it into a smart home routine.

 Not one for wall mounting

-We prefer the design on its stand rather than sitting independently on a piece of furniture - it’s just more striking that way, but it will depend on where you are hoping to use it in your home.
-Its design will mean you definitely won’t want to wall mount this one anyway, have a look at The Frame if you have that in mind.
+We prefer the design on its stand rather than sitting independently on a piece of furniture - it's more striking that way, but it will depend on where you hope to use it in your home.
+Its design will mean you won't want to wall mount this one anyway.
+Have a look at The Frame if you have that in mind.

 What did I like?

-The design is a real head turner, it’s super easy to use and set up, and the picture quality is undeniably good in a lot of ways.
-Many people will be able to switch it on and enjoy a picture that’s a lot better than the TV they currently have in their living rooms.
+The design is a real head turner, super easy to use and set up, and the picture quality is undeniably good in many ways.
+So many people can switch it on and enjoy a picture much better than the TV they currently have in their living rooms.

 There’s also the Ambient Mode, which introduces a new dimension to your TV, making this a compelling proposition for people who don’t want tech to look too techy.